Isorun Docs

 MethodBest forTradeoff

-Always destroy or close sandboxes in finally/context-manager paths.
+Always destroy or close sandboxes in finally paths.

 • Prevents leaked runtime costs.